 - Michael Johnson, an Olympic gold medalist, endorsed the Nike Air Huarache in commercials.

 - In 1991, the known American comedian and sneakerhead, Jerry Seinfeld wore the Huarache in one of his TV shows.

 - Because of the impressive fit, Tinker Hatfield borrowed the design of the neoprene water skiing shoe in his Huarache creation, adding the neoprene and spandex inner sock in its original design.

-- This shoe is available in customizable option with NIKEiD.
+- The Air Huarache by Nike is available in customizable option with NIKEiD.

 - There are several moderately large perforations in the upper for more ventilation.

 - The outsole has flex grooves for flexibility.

 - OG versions of the Nike Air Huarache are almost always sold out in minutes.